Read To Them’s Mission:

 How? – Through the OSOB and ODOB programs

 One School, One Book and One District, One Book are literacy and community building programs.
 They are tools to reach families through the schools — based on a simple premise and simple operating procedures.
-In both programs, every participating elementary school family receives a copy of the same high quality children’s novel.
+Every participating elementary school family receives a copy of the same high quality children’s novel.
 Under gentle guidance every family reads the book over the course of a designated month.
 Interest in the book is created and augmented at school through demanding daily trivia questions.
 The result is a school wide/district wide conversation about a book.
 That conversation leaves the classroom to enter the cafeteria, the playground, and the parking lot, and it comes to involve every layer of the school community.

 Why? – Listening leads to literacy

 President Obama has exhorted parents to read to their children.
 OSOB/ODOB shows parents how to do so.
 Other reading programs shower books on families without direction.
-Our programs enable parents to read aloud children’s novels at home by doing it as a community.
+Read to Them’s programs enable parents to read aloud children’s novels at home by doing it as a community.
 Ample research demonstrates that children who are read to at home on a regular basis become better readers and are more successful in school.
 Listening leads to literacy.